 • When it comes to children, supervision is essential to preventing injuries and providing a fun but safe environment for them to enjoy the water.
 When supervising children in or near the water:

-• Actively supervise, meaning eyes on the child at all times
+• Actively supervise, meaning eyes on the child/children at all times

 • For adults, factors in water-related fatalities often include alcohol consumption and difficulty navigating changes in water current.
-Don't consume alcohol before or during swimming or boating activities
+Do not consume alcohol before or during swimming or boating activities

 • Drowning does not look like it does in the movies.
 Be on the watch for: